exegesis-js/exegesis/docs/Options.md

 ## authenticators

-An hash of authenticators.
+An object specifying authenticators.
 Keys are security scheme names from your OpenAPI document, values are authenticator functions.
 See [OAS3 Security](https://github.com/exegesis-js/exegesis/blob/master/docs/OAS3%20Security.md) for details.

 ## mimeTypeParsers

-A hash where keys are either mime types or mimetype wildcards (e.g. 'text/\*'), and values are parsers.
+An objet where keys are either mime types or mime type wildcards (e.g. 'text/*'), and values are parsers.

 This option is used to control how Exegesis parses message bodies and certain parameters.
-By default, parsers are provided for 'text/\*', and 'application/json', however you can override either of these.
+By default, parsers are provided for 'text/*' and 'application/json'; however you can override either of these.

-OpenAPI 3.x defines special handling for 'application/x-www-form-urlencoded', and Exegseis will automatically generate an appropriate parser for this content, however you can override the built-in implementation by supplying your own parser for this media type.
+OpenAPI 3.x defines special handling for 'application/x-www-form-urlencoded', and Exegesis will automatically generate an appropriate parser for this content, however you can override the built-in implementation by supplying your own parser for this media type.